All Products

 Solution

-There are no objects in S3, the objects contain no data, or no objects meet the filter conditions.
+There are no objects in the S3 bucket, the objects contain no data, or no objects match the filter conditions.

-• Verify that the bucket contains non-empty objects or that the CSV files contain more than just a header row.
-If no objects contain data, wait until data is available before you import it.
+• Verify that the bucket contains non-empty objects.
+For CSV files, check that they contain more than just a header row.
+If no objects contain data, wait until data is available before importing.

-Check the format of the S3 objects, and then modify the Data Format, Compression Format, or Encoding Format settings as needed.
+Confirm the actual format of the S3 objects, and then adjust the Data Format, Compression Format, or Encoding Format settings accordingly.

 To fix existing garbled data, you must create a new logstore and a new import configuration.

-The log time in SLS is inconsistent with the actual time in the data.
+The log timestamps in SLS do not match the timestamps in the source data.

-When the import configuration was created, the log time field was not specified, or the time format or time zone was configured incorrectly.
+The log time field was not specified, or the time format or time zone was configured incorrectly in the import configuration.

 Specify the log time field and set the correct time format and time zone.
-For more information, see Log Time Configuration.
+Log Time Configuration.

 Data cannot be queried or analyzed after it is imported.